-With the newest Spider-Man movie now available at home, it’s as good a time as any to look back at all of the web-crawler’s previous films, ranked from worst to best!
+With the newest Spider-Verse movie now in theaters, it’s as good a time as any to look back at all Spider-Man films ranked from worst to best!

 The Amazing Spider-Man 2 is widely regarded as a contender for the worst Spider-Man film ever made, and with good reason.
 This sequel to the 2012 Andrew Garfield flick throws in a lot of different subplots, which isn’t necessarily a bad thing.
 But in execution, these storylines have such loose connections that The Amazing Spider-Man 2 feels like four different movies interrupting each other.
 Peter Parker’s (Garfield) search for the truth about his parents has nothing to do with anything else, and his romance with Gwen Stacey (Emma Stone), while exceptionally done, feels really out of place in both style and pacing compared to the rest of what’s happening.
 But the film’s biggest problem is its tonal inconsistency.
 Silly moments like Max Dillon playing Itsy-Bitsy Spider and basically anything to do with the Rhino, don’t mix with the far more grounded scenes and motifs trying to carry over from the previous film.